A Veteran’s Resume and Job Hunting Guide

 Florida

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Employ Florida Vets: This state-level job board allows you to search for open civilian positions that match your military occupation code.